tendermint/spec/spec/abci/apps.md

 not yet been committed.
 It should be initialized to the latest committed state at the end of every `Commit`.

+Before calling `Commit`, Tendermint will lock and flush the mempool connection, ensuring that all existing CheckTx are responded to and no new ones can begin.
 The `CheckTxState` may be updated concurrently with the `DeliverTxState`, as messages may be sent concurrently on the Consensus and Mempool connections.
-However, before calling `Commit`, Tendermint will lock and flush the mempool connection, ensuring that all existing CheckTx are responded to and no new ones can begin.

-After `Commit`, CheckTx is run again on all transactions that remain in the node's local mempool after filtering those included in the block.
+After `Commit`, while still holding the mempool lock, CheckTx is run again on all transactions that remain in the node's local mempool after filtering those included in the block.
 An additional `Type` parameter is made available to the CheckTx function that indicates whether an incoming transaction is new (`CheckTxType_New`), or a